• Skip to primary navigation

 Watch as the frost forms

 If it doesn’t work, keep adding ice and salt.
-The frost should form within 10 minutes and be solid to touch on the outside of the can.
+The frost should form within 10 minutes and be solid enough to touch the outside of the can.

 Frost on the outside of a can decorated like Santa for a science experiment